d3rr1/fcms/README.md

 ## Contributing

-Please read GUIDELINES.md to update yourself on how this project is set-up and how you can start to contribute.
+Please read GUIDELINES.md to learn about how this project is set-up and how you can start to contribute.

 ## Basic set-up